agnieszka142/LearingTogether/README.md

 # LearingTogether
-This is a online learning platform where users can add their courses and participate in those created by others.
+This is an online learning platform where users can add their courses and participate in those created by others.